deepnlp-cs599-usc/quac/FlowQA_Coreference/README.md

 We use the latent representation from the coreference model as an input of FlowQA model.
 To be precise, we use X* from the figure 3 of [this paper](https://arxiv.org/abs/1707.07045).
 Since the model predicts the coreference, we hypothesize that the latent representation of the model will encode the coreference as well.

 # Result

+Below is the comparison of F1 between the original FlowQA model and our modification.
+We can see that the improved model perform slightly better.

 ![ ](/figure/coref-F1.png)